 Narrow down your market research and identify your target market and the characteristics of an ideal flip candidate that you will focus on for your business.

-Targeting Your Ideal Flip
+Targeting Your Ideal house Flip

 Once you identify the market and neighborhoods to invest in, research the property types and finishes that best meets your buyers expectations.